 Scrotal Wall Infections

-The most diagnostic is the finding of crepitus, a spongy, cracking feeling within the skin that indicates gas-producing microorganisms underneath that can be felt in the scrotum or perineum.
-When left untreated, genital gangrene will progress over hours and result in overwhelming bacterial sepsis with an associated high mortality rate.
-Therefore, broad spectrum antibiotics that cover aerobic and anaerobic organisms, and urgent and repeated surgical drainage and debridement are required to control the infection.
-In a clinically stable patient, CT may be advantageous to identify a perirectal abscess, rectal process, or for the tracking of air beneath in deeper tissues and following fascial planes.
+The most diagnostic physical exam finding is crepitus, a spongy, cracking feeling within the skin that indicates gas-producing microorganisms underneath, that can be felt in the scrotum or perineum.
+When left untreated, advancement of the infection along fascial planes will progress over hours and result in overwhelming bacterial sepsis with an associated high mortality rate.
+Therefore, broad-spectrum antibiotics that cover aerobic and anaerobic organisms, and urgent and aggressive surgical debridement are required to control the infection.
+In a clinically stable patient, CT or MRI may be advantageous to identify a perirectal abscess, rectal process, or for the tracking of air beneath in deeper tissues and following fascial planes.
 At the time of surgical treatment, cystoscopy and proctoscopy may be performed to exclude urethral and rectal abnormalities.
+In patients with atypical presentations, a CT scan demonstrating subcutaneous air is pathognomonic.

 Scrotal Wall Inflammation